cajuncoding/cajuncoding.github.io/_posts/2021-08-22-pdf-reporting-with-a-serverless-architecture.md

 ### Final Thoughts:
-Some recent conversation on GitHub has helped me to realize that Visual Studio code can run Java projects, so I'll soon integrate a project setup into ApacheFOP.Serverless for those that don't want to have to rely on IntelliJ IDEA as the Java IDE for running ApacheFOP.Serverless locally.
+Some recent conversation on GitHub has helped me to realize that Visual Studio Code can run Java projects (Nice!!!), so I'll soon integrate a project setup into _ApacheFOP.Serverless_ for those that don't want to have to rely on IntelliJ IDEA (*which is still the best Java IDE available*) as the Java IDE for running & publishing _ApacheFOP.Serverless_ locally.

 I truly hope that it helps many others out!